-Brenda Peynado is a Dominican-American who writes fiction and nonfiction; lyric essays, magical realism, fabulism, surrealism, allegory, and some perfectly realistic exaggerations thrown in the mix.
+Brenda Peynado is a Dominican-American who writes fiction, nonfiction, and screenplays.
+Her writing style ranges from lyric essays, magical realism, fabulism, science fiction, surrealism, allegory, to some perfectly realistic exaggerations thrown in the mix.

 Once upon a time, she was a tech geek.
 After a degree in Computer Science from Wellesley College and a job as an IT auditor for IBM, she just couldn’t stop writing stories.

 She graduated with her MFA in fiction from Florida State University, where she held a Kingsbury Fellowship and was Fiction Editor of the Southeast Review.
 In 2014, she received a Fulbright Fellowship to the Dominican Republic to write a novel about the 1965 Guerra de Abril.
 She received her PhD in fiction from the University of Cincinnati, where she taught screenwriting, fiction, and science fiction & fantasy writing.

 She teaches fiction and screenwriting at the University of Central Florida’s BA and MFA programs.